btcoretest/github-slideshow/_posts/0000-01-02-btcoretest.md

 ---
-layout: slide
+1. layout: slide
-title: "Welcome to our second slide!"
+2. title: "Welcome to our second slide!"
 ---
-Your text
+My text
-Use the left arrow to go back!
+Use the right arrow to go back!